Sales journal

 (2).
 Posting to general ledger:

-At the end of each month or another appropriate period, the column totals of sales journal are posted to relevant general ledger accounts as follows:
+At the end of each month or another appropriate period, totals of the columns of the sales journal are posted to the relevant general ledger accounts as follows:

-1. The total of accounts receivable & sales column is debited to accounts receivable account and credited to sales account in the general ledger.
+1. The total of accounts receivable & sales columns is debited to the accounts receivable account and credited to the sales account in the general ledger.

-2. The total of cost of goods sold & inventory column is debited to cost of goods sold account and credited to inventory account in the general ledger.
+2. The total of the cost of goods sold & inventory column is debited to the cost of goods sold account and credited to the inventory account in the general ledger.

-To indicate that the posting has been made to general ledger accounts, the account numbers of general ledger accounts are written in parentheses below the totals of the relevant columns of sales journal.
+To indicate that the posting from the sales journal to the general ledger has been made, the numbers of the general ledger accounts are mentioned in parentheses below the totals of the relevant columns of the sales journal.

 Consider the following example for a better explanation of the whole procedure.